ssoonmi/book-lending-client-example/part3.md

 // src/graphql/client.js
 const client = new ApolloClient({
   cache,
-  link: authLink.concat(httpLink, errorLink),
+  link: ApolloLink.from([authLink.concat(errorLink), httpLink]),
   typeDefs,
   resolvers
 });
 ```

-With this, we don't need the `links` array from before or the `ApolloLink` package anymore.
+With this, we don't need the `links` array created from before.

 Try this new link!
 You should be able to log in and log out without worrying if you have the initial `token` in your headers.

 If you want to know more about `auth-link-context`, check out the [auth-link-context Docs].

+If you want to know more about middlewares, check out the [Network Middleware Docs].

 ## Admin-only Components